reepay/reepay-checkout-demo-app-react-native/README.md

 Alternatively, run your app and add it directly in the Private API Key input field.

 <img width="382" alt="Screenshot 2022-07-29 at 12 37 23" src="https://user-images.githubusercontent.com/108516218/181742087-5f6f5a55-be59-41fe-9768-377a5c5bbb04.png">

+### Reepay MobilePay Checkout

+MobilePay Online must be activated in your Reepay account under Configuration -> Payment Methods -> Mobile Payments.
+For Reepay Test accounts, it is required to get [MobilePay Sandbox](https://developer.mobilepay.dk/products/online/getting-started) app.
+Reepay Live accounts will use `MobilePay` app.

+Recommended to use `npm run qr` for testing MobilePay Checkout.

+MobilePay Online steps:

+1. Generate Private API Key from your Reepay account.
+2. Add the Private API Key to Globals.ts or in the app.
+3. Add a Danish phone number.
+4. Generate a charge session.
+5. Create MobilePay checkout in the webview.
+6. Complete the purchase with a [MobilePay test user](https://developer.mobilepay.dk/products/online/test) or reject the payment.

 ## Troubleshooting